Eurovision 2024 final running order and which countries are competing

 26. Austria | Kaleen – “We Will Rave”

-The Eurovision Song Contest 2024 grand final will take place on Saturday 11 May.
+The Eurovision Song Contest 2024 grand final will take place tonight (Saturday 11 May).

 Hosting duties will be performed live from the Malmö Arena by Swedish-American actor Malin Åkerman and Eurovision veteran Petra Mede.